Danijj89/eau2/report/doc.md

 # Architecture

-We envisioned a three-layered architecture:
+The system is divided into three layers:
 - an Application layer on the top
-- a middle layer made out of DataFrames
+- a Key-Value store in the middle
-- a distributed key-value store on the bottom layer
+- a network layer on the bottom

 ## Application Layer

-The application layer provides a high level API for the user to interact with the system.
+The application layer is composed of a range of classes that provides the user the tools to perform their computations.

-Among the key functionality that it will support, we have:
+Among the key functionality that it supports, we have:
 - a way to configure the cluster underneath (e.g. number of nodes)
 - a mechanism to load data into the system
 - a mechanism to store/retrieve data